Murder of Patsy Morris: Police investigations

 The bus stop opposite the Hussar Pub on Staines Road, Hounslow, where Morris may have last been seen.

 Police released a public statement after the death, warning parents in west London not to let their children cross Hounslow Heath alone.
 Morris' mother said that she had no reason to be on Hounslow Heath, stating to the press: "We can't understand what she was doing on the heath.
 She was always told not to go there and never disobeyed our orders."
 Attacks on women and even deaths were not unknown in the area, but previous attacks had invariably involved the full rape of the victim.

 The police questioned Morris's classmates in an attempt to find out what her final movements had been.
-On 22 June, 4 days after she was found dead, a detective on the investigative team told the press that they felt another youngster playing truant could hold key information on the murder.
+On 22 June, four days after she was found dead, a detective on the investigative team told the press that they felt another youngster playing truant could hold key information on the murder.
 Soon after Morris was found dead, her father received a phoned death threat from an unidentified teenage boy.
-The call was from a local caller with a local sounding voice.
+The call was from a local caller who seemed to have a local accent.

 In December 1980, the police appealed for a mysterious driver of a blue van with a radio telephone to come forward.
 The man was seen using a telephone handset in his van near the home of Morris around the time of her murder, and detectives said that he could have seen something that would help the investigation.
-By this point police had only managed to trace 9 out of 22 people who played golf on the course next to where Morris was found, and detectives also appealed for their help to trace a 5 ft 10 in man who had dark greying hair and who was wearing a dark suit.
+By this point, police had only managed to trace nine out of 22 people who played golf on the course next to where Morris was found, and detectives also appealed for their help to trace a 5 ft 10 in man who had dark greying hair and who was wearing a dark suit.
 Police investigations at the time drew a blank and the murderer was not apprehended.